Xispa33/C/README.md

 # CXX
-This project aims at providing a minimal configuration for any C++ project
+This project aims at providing a minimal configuration for any C project

 # SUMMARY
 <ol>